 Conclusion

-Asking around, some people informed me that they would most likely be opened to the public in early April of 2021, and I guess I need to make another trip back here when they open again.
+Asking around, some people informed me that they would most likely open to the public in early April 2021, and I guess I need to make another trip back here when they open again.